Placement

 Ian Schnee (Ph.D.
 2010), Justification, Reasons, and Truth.
 Committee: Niko Kolodny and Barry Stroud.

-- University of Western Kentucky, 2010
+- University of Puget Sound (Visiting Assistant Professor), 2010

 - Northwestern University, 2009

 James Genone (Ph.D.
 2009), Appearance as Reality: Direct Realism and Perceptual Error.
-Committee: John Campbell, Alva Noë, and Alison Gopnik.
+Committee: Alva Noë, John Campbell, and Alison Gopnik.

 - Stanford University (Introduction to the Humanities Program), 2009